EllaBrands/stanDev/User-Interface-Guidelines-for-Developers.md

-This page describes how users will use Stan 3.0 to compile and fit programs.
+This page has recommendations on how users will use Stan to compile programs and draw samples.
+These recommendations are being implemented in "RStan 3" and "PyStan 3".
 This page is intended for developers of any user interfaces to Stan.

-These changes will take place in concert with the [[Stan C++ API Refactor|Stan Cpp API Refactor]] (finished!).
-Also, the [R implementation](https://github.com/stan-dev/rstan/blob/develop/rstan3/R/AllClass.R) has tentatively started.

 # Significant Changes
 1. New user-facing API (see below for examples)